mautic/user-documentation/.vscode/welcome.md

-Welcome to the Mautic end user documentation editor!
+Welcome to the Mautic end user documentation editor., open

 We've already set up everything you need.
 To get started, follow these steps:
 1. Open a file in the `docs/` folder (files that end with `.rst` are docs files)